As a divorce attorney in Utah, I’ve found 5 common mistakes people make in divorce:

-4) TELEPHONE GAME 2 – Frequently parties make the mistake of believing their spouse’s version of what’s going to happen.
+4) TAKING ADVICE FROM YOUR SPOUSE – Frequently parties make the mistake of believing their spouse’s version of what’s going to happen.
 “You better agree to the joint custody I am offering because if we go to court I will get full custody.”
 You are getting divorced for a reason and taking legal advice from the other person in the case is never a good idea.
 Again, consult with a competent attorney who can help you understand the law and how it applies to you.

 5) DESPAIR – Going through a divorce is emotionally difficult.
 Let an attorney help you deal with the legal aspect so you can focus on the emotional battle with more strength.
 Also, don’t be ashamed to talk to a qualified counselor who can help with this emotional journey.

 If you or a loved one would like to learn more about family law matters, contact Pearson Butler at (800) 265-2314.
 Our firm can help you avoid the 5 common mistakes people make in divorce.